yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 Hopefully by now you’re able to see two important unique qualities to .bind():

-1. bind() does not immediately invoke a method like .call and .apply
+1. .bind() does not immediately invoke a method like .call and .apply
-2. bind() creates an anonymous function that assigns the value of the ‘this’ keyword as the first parameter passed in
+2. .bind() creates an anonymous function that assigns the value of the ‘this’ keyword as the first parameter passed in

 ### Takeaway